jasur-test-org/realitycheck/README.md

 # realitycheck

 ## Summary
 A sample app that validates some basic CircleCI features in three parallel workflows.
+Updated Readme file

 **NOTE**: Please read the entirety of this README before continuing.
 There are some important prerequisites.